 Data Subject Representation

-Data subject representation is the GDPR Article 80 route for qualifying nonprofit bodies to act for people in complaints, court remedies, and related data-rights work.
+Data subject representation is the GDPR Article 80 route for qualifying nonprofit bodies to act for people, or in some Member States independently, in data-protection complaints and court remedies.

 Definition